Howard McLeod: Early life and career

 McLeod was born in 1965, in Tacoma, Washington, and grew up in Gig Harbor, Washington.
-He graduated from Gig Harbor High School, where he was a member of a pre-grunge band The Potentials, and wrote the lyrics/music for their four song EP.
+He graduated from Gig Harbor High School, where he was a member of a pre-grunge band The Potentials, and wrote the lyrics/music for their four-song EP.

-He received his undergraduate degree in pharmacy at the University of Washington and his clinical pharmacology medical training (PharmD, 1988) from the Philadelphia College of Pharmacy and Sciences.
-He completed a clinical research fellowship at St Jude Children’s Research Hospital and was a visiting academic scientist at the Beatson Institute for Cancer Research Glasgow University.
+He received his undergraduate degree in pharmacy at the University of Washington and his clinical pharmacology medical training (PharmD, 1988) from the University of the Sciences.
+He completed a clinical research fellowship at St Jude Children's Research Hospital and was a visiting academic scientist at the Beatson Institute for Cancer Research Glasgow University.

 Research

-Since 1994, McLeod has been a tenured faculty member at Aberdeen University, Washington University School of Medicine, the University of North Carolina, Chapel Hill, and the University of South Florida.
+Since 1994, McLeod has been a tenured faculty member at University of Aberdeen, Washington University School of Medicine, the University of North Carolina at Chapel Hill, and the University of South Florida.

+At Washington University in St. Louis, he was a professor in medicine and molecular biology and was the director of the Siteman Cancer Center Pharmacology Core.
 At UNC-Chapel Hill, he was the founding director of the UNC Institute for Pharmacogenomics and Individualized Therapy and held a Fred Eshelman endowed chair.
-He was a senior member at Moffitt Cancer Center, where he was also Medical Director at the De Bartolo Family Personalized Medicine Institute and Founding Chair of the Department of Individualized Cancer Management.
+He was a senior member at Moffitt Cancer Center, where he was also medical director at the De Bartolo Family Personalized Medicine Institute and Founding Chair of the Department of Individualized Cancer Management.

 McLeod had a key role with the TPMT polymorphisms, including being responsible for establishing the relationship between TPMT enzyme activity in leukemia blast cells and red blood cells and identifying differences in mutation frequency and sequence across global populations.
 He has also been a pioneer in the use of ex vivo cell lines, such as immortalized lymphoblastoid cell lines, to discover novel gene associations with activity of anticancer drugs.

-McLeod began international scientific collaborations in 1994, initially working with colleagues in Korle Bu Hospital in Accra, Ghana, Kenyatta National Hospital, Nairobi, Kenya, and XiangYa Hospital in Changsha, China.
+McLeod began international scientific collaborations in 1994, initially working with colleagues in Korle-Bu Teaching Hospital in Accra, Ghana, Kenyatta National Hospital, Nairobi, Kenya, and XiangYa Hospital in Changsha, China.
 From this work spawned the Pharmacogenetics for Every Nation Initiative (PGENI), which ultimately worked with 104 countries to bring local pharmacogenomic data into the national drug formulary decisions for essential medicines.

 The then 20-year, longstanding research collaboration with XiangYa Hospital in Changsha China led to McLeod being one of the first western scientists to receive a Foreign 1000 Talent award.
 This award title has more commonly been used to recruit Chinese nationals to either move their research program in the west to China or to establish a comparable laboratory in China and the west.

-In December 2019, McLeod was forced to resign from his position at Moffitt Cancer Center for improperly failing to disclose ties to the Chinese Thousand Talents Plan recruitment program.
+In December 2019, McLeod was forced to resign from his position at Moffitt Cancer Center for allegedly improperly failing to disclose ties to the Chinese Thousand Talents Plan recruitment program.
 The CEO of the center was also forced to resign, along with four additional researchers.